PostgREST/postgrest/docs/references/api/cors.rst

+.. _cors:

 CORS
-====
+####

-PostgREST sets highly permissive cross origin resource sharing, that is why it accepts Ajax requests from any domain.
+By default, PostgREST sets highly permissive cross origin resource sharing, that is why it accepts Ajax requests from any domain.
+This behavior can be configured by using :ref:`server_cors_allowed_origins`.

 It also handles `preflight requests <https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request>`_ done by the browser, which are cached using the returned ``Access-Control-Max-Age: 86400`` header (86400 seconds = 24 hours).
 This is useful to reduce the latency of the subsequent requests.